nvim-neorg/neorg/README.md

 installation process, run `:checkhealth neorg` to see if everything's correct!**

+### `neorg-kickstart`

+Not bothered to set up Neovim on your own?
+Check out our [kickstart config](https://github.com/nvim-neorg/neorg/wiki/Kickstart) which will get you up and running with Neorg without any prior Neovim configuration knowledge.

 ### `rocks.nvim`

 One way of installing Neorg is via [rocks.nvim](https://github.com/nvim-neorocks/rocks.nvim).